pingcap/docs-tidb-operator/en/get-started.md

 + In a self-managed Kubernetes cluster:
     - Familiarize yourself with [Prerequisites for TiDB in Kubernetes](prerequisites.md)
-    - [Configure the local PV](configure-storage-class.md#local-pv-configuration) for your Kubernetes cluster to achieve low latency for TiKV
+    - [Configure the local PV](configure-storage-class.md#local-pv-configuration) for your Kubernetes cluster to achieve high performance for TiKV
     - [Deploy TiDB Operator in Kubernetes](deploy-tidb-operator.md)
     - [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md)